-&lt;sup>2Don't worry-not all of our projects will involve trips to the gym.
+2Don't worry-not all of our projects will involve trips to the gym.
+It just happens to be a good source of arbitrary numbers, among other things.

 4 Stage IV: Claiming your reward

 Open a web browser, and enter the following web address: